cfriedt/ettus-uhd/.buildkite/scripts/REAMDE.md

 given root privileges and therefore, some caution should be taken inside of the scripts themselves.

 The scripts below should be installed at `/usr/bin` on the machine where `buildkite-agent` is installed.
-They should be called within the following hooks (contained within the repository):
+They should be called within the following hooks:

-* `.buildkite/hooks/post-command`
-* `.buildkite/hooks/post-exit`
+* `/etc/buildkite-agent/hooks/environment`

-The scripts below should also be called from /etc/buildkite-agent/hooks/environment, as it seems that's the only place where they can be called prior to cleaning up `${BUILDKITE_BUILD_CHECKOUT_PATH}`.

 ## fix-buildkite-agent-ccache-permissions